geekcoding101/get_rid_of_dup/README.md

 ### Determine which file as the original file

-When hit duplicates, the script will use the file whose file name is shorter as the original file and mark others as the target to be deleted.
+In **Mode 1: Single Directory Duplicate Detection**, when hit duplicates, the script will use the file whose file name is shorter as the original file and mark others as the target to be deleted.

 The reason why I designed it like this is that, I found usually the duplicates have names like "IMG_5808 (2).JPG".
 So only the original file has "IMG_5808.JPG" as file name which is shorter.

+No need to have such logic in **Mode 2: Cross-Directory Duplicate Detection** because it is designed to use files in `--base-dir` as the original files.

 ### Performance